cccbr/runningatower/content/docs/070-RingingChamber/index.md

 *Figure 17: Trophies at Exeter Cathedral*

-Although these are the usually the property of the awarding body, they are in the care of the tower and should be kept securely.
-Insurance of these items is normally the responsibility of the awarding body
+These are the usually the property of the awarding body.
+However, they are in the care of the tower and should be kept securely.
+Insurance of these items is normally the responsibility of the awarding body.

 ## Image Credits